DEFRA/defra-map/docs/api/key.md

 ### `parentIds` (**array[string]**)

 An array of `id's`.
-This section will be visible if any parent section with a corresponding `id` is visible.
+This key section will be visible if any parent section with a corresponding `id` is visible.
 If no parent sections with correspondig `id's` are visible then this section will be hidden.

 ```js
 // Example to ensure section is only visible if parent is visible